yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

 Use [indexes](../../../explore/indexes-constraints/secondary-indexes/) to query table values more efficiently.

 1. Create a table with randomly generated rows.
-You can use the GENERATE_SERIES function to generate rows.
-The following uses GENERATE_SERIES to create a table with 42 rows and a random value from 1 to 10.
+You can use the `generate_series()` function to generate rows.
+The following uses `generate_series()` to create a table with 42 rows and a random value from 1 to 10:

     ```sql
     CREATE TABLE demo AS SELECT generate_series(1,42) num, round(10*random()) val;